DK013/vscdoe-backup/README.md

 ## OS Support

 Windows Only.
-Other OS Support under development
+Other OS Support coming soon

 ## Release Notes

-### 1.0.0
+### 0.0.1

-Initial release of vscode backup
+Initial release of vscode backup for Windows

 **Enjoy!**